 Also for Black History Month comes Reconstruction: Voices from America’s First Great Struggle for Racial Equality, a sweeping anthology that brings together more than 100 letters, diary entries, newspaper interviews, testimonies, and eyewitness accounts to tell the story of the tumultuous twelve-year period when the nation reconstituted itself after the Civil War.
 Among the most consequential, least understood epochs in our history, Reconstruction has returned to the headlines in unexpected ways recently, with civil and voting rights protections under siege and the very idea of birthright citizenship —a result of the Fourteenth Amendment, the second of the three crucial Constitutional amendments ratified during Reconstruction—called into question.
-150 years later, the time has never been better to revisit the twisting, tragic story of that unfinished achievement.
+One hundred and fifty years later, the time has never been better to revisit the twisting, tragic story of that unfinished achievement.

 Basketball is a national obsession, one that reaches high–water marks each year with the NCAA Tournament in March and the NBA Finals in June.
 And unlike the other major sports, basketball is unquestionably American in origin.
 So it’s about time it got the LOA treatment.
 Here, in time for March Madness, is Basketball: Great Writing About America’s Game, masterfully assembled and introduced by bestselling sportswriter Alex Wolff, a longtime staff writer at Sports Illustrated.
 An All-Star roster of writers offer in-depth profiles of the game’s greatest legends—Cousey, Kareem, Bird, Magic, Jordan, LeBron—and most storied franchises—the Celtics, Knicks, and Bulls, the Indiana Hoosiers, the Tennessee Lady Vols, and Duke Blue Devils, along with dazzling, sometimes moving portraits of the street and school-yard game.